Our Team

 Trained as a graphic designer, Katheleen Landry worked with bereaved families, she discovered the power of victim offender encounters while volunteering in a guided meditation activity in a detention center.
 She was amazed by the positive impacts of the method on the offenders as well as the sense of “restorative justice” that she felt in herself during the encounters.
 Now living in France, she manages our Facebook page and Twitter accoun as a volunteer.

-We also want to thank all our Restorative Justice facilitators.
+We also want to thank all our Restorative Justice facilitators and other volunteers.

 Centre de services de justice réparatrice | 7333 rue Saint Denis, Montréal Qc H2R2E5 | 514 933-3737 | csjr@csjr.org